 On the contrary, the Ninth Circuit noted the FOIA procedures cited by the government did not pertain to deportation hearings.

 If the procedures cited by the government covered removal proceedings, the Ninth Circuit said, “a serious due process problem would arise.”

 FOIA requests take a long time to process.
-Immigration judges do not like to prolong cases simply to allow time to get records via the FOIA process.
+Immigration judges do not like to prolong the immigration court process simply to allow time to get records via the FOIA process.
 As a result, many immigrants in removal cases have been unable to get needed evidence in time to fight their cases.

 Hence, the Ninth Circuit emphasized, “It would indeed be unconstitutional if the law entitled an alien in removal proceedings to his A-file, but denied him access to it until it was too late to use it.”